-- Bad Grammar & Strange Emails: The majority of casting scams are from foreigners with a bad understanding of English and entertainment-industry terminology.
+- Bad grammar and odd email addresses: The majority of casting scams are from foreigners with a bad understanding of English and entertainment-industry terminology.
 It's also common for scammers to write out their email addresses in odd ways, such as using spaces, parentheses, brackets, or other special characters.
 For instance, they might format their email address like casting [@] example [dot] com.
 Beware of any casting calls using that technique.
 And these scammers may also use nonsensical job titles and obviously fake names (e.g., "Jimmy Freelancer"), etc.

 - Prepayment: No real project will offer to pay you upfront before you've actually done any work for them.
 Scammers, however, will frequently offer to pay upfront to try and gain your trust (but you'll never get any real money from them) or to try and trick you into revealing your banking details, or to try and talk you into wiring them some money back in return, etc.

-- Nudity & Inappropriate Requests: If a project asks you to send them anything you're not comfortable sending them, or if they ask you to do anything at an audition or on set that you're not comfortable with – such as an unexpected request for nudity or any other unusual, strange, unprofessional, or innappropriate requests – don't be afraid to say "no." Trust your instincts, and walk away from potentially bad situations.
+- Nudity and inappropriate requests: If a project asks you to send them anything you're not comfortable sending them, or if they ask you to do anything at an audition or on set that you're not comfortable with—such as an unexpected request for nudity or any other unusual, strange, unprofessional, or inappropriate requests—don't be afraid to say "no." Trust your instincts, and walk away from potentially bad situations.

-PRIVACY TIP: If you ever need to upload your resume online (including to your profile on Backstage.com), consider removing your email address, phone number, and mailing address from your resume first.
-Some scammers look for resumes online so they can contact actors directly.
-On Backstage.com you don't need to list an email address on your resume, because casting directors can instead contact you through the Backstage contact-form on your profile, which keeps your email address private until you choose whether or not to respond to the message.
+If you ever need to upload your résumé online (including to your Backstage profile), consider removing your email address, phone number, and mailing address from your résumé first.
+Some scammers look for résumés online so they can contact actors directly.
+On Backstage, you don't need to list an email address on your résumé, because casting directors can instead contact you through the Backstage contact form on your profile—keeping your email address private until you choose whether or not to respond to the message.

-Likewise, if a casting call is accepting submissions via both direct-email and Backstage's online submission system, the safest route to apply is typically via Backstage's system, which delivers your submission materials without revealing your email address.
-And you can then also coorespond with the production via Backstage's messaging system without revealing your email address.
-This way, if a scammer is discovered, Backstage can stop them from contacting you further by shutting down their account; whereas if you email a scammer directly, they'll be able to continue emailing you back even after they've been banned from Backstage.
+Likewise, if a casting call is accepting submissions via both email and Backstage's online submission system, the safest route to apply is via Backstage's system, which delivers your submission materials without revealing your email address.
+You can then correspond with the production via Backstage's messaging system without revealing your email address.
+This way, if a scammer is discovered, Backstage can stop them from contacting you further by shutting down their account.
+But if you email a scammer directly, they'll be able to continue emailing you back even after they've been banned from Backstage.

-Below is an example of a scam that's being sent to actors.
+Below is an example of an email-based scam that's being sent to actors.
 The message is from "Jason Bell" but it's not the real Jason Bell.
-And the message mentions Backstage, but this scammer is not really casting on Backstage and did not send his message via Backstage.com.
-The scammers are just referencing Backstage and this photographer to make themselves sound legit, when in reality they're a scam:
+Although the message mentions Backstage, this scammer isn't really casting on Backstage and did not send his message via Backstage.com.
+The scammers are just referencing Backstage and this photographer to make themselves sound legit:

 From: Jason Bell